jinendragalaxy/POC-Design-Studio/t-shirt-design-studio/README.md

 ## 🚀 Features

 - Built with Vue.js 2 and Fabric.js 4.6
+- Toolbar and Properties Panel
-- Upload and drag custom images/logos
+- Upload and drag custom images from pc
+- Add Stickers & Random Images
-- Add and style text
+- Add and style text and you can chage the size, font-family, color
-- Add images
 - Save and download designs (PNG & PDF)